jacobmswisher/ArcGIS-Field-Maps/Sections/Part 2 - Configuring a Data Collection Environment for ArcGIS Field Maps.md

   <img src="https://github.com/jacobmswisher/images/blob/main/ArcGIS%20Field%20Maps/Figure%209.jpg">
 </p>

 Managing properties allows you to customize how Field Maps users will engage with your custom form.
-Adjust the properties for both the place and description fields as needed.
+Adjust the properties for both the place and description fields if needed.
 Then, click OK to create the form for ND_places_points.

 ### Step 7: Save the Map